Election: Systems

-The first step is for voters to cast the ballots, which may be simple single-choice ballots, but other types, such as multiple choice or ranked ballots may also be used.
-Then the votes are tallied, for which various vote counting systems may be used. and the voting system then determines the result on the basis of the tally.
-Most systems can be categorized as either proportional, majoritarian or mixed.
-Among the proportional systems, the most commonly used are party-list proportional representation (list PR) systems, among majoritarian are first-past-the-post electoral system (single winner plurality voting) and different methods of majority voting (such as the widely used two-round system).
-Mixed systems combine elements of both proportional and majoritarian methods, with some typically producing results closer to the former (mixed-member proportional) or the other (e.g. parallel voting).
+The first step is for each voter to cast a ballot, which may be a simple single-choice ballot or another type such as multiple choice or a ranked ballot.
+Then the votes (either taken at-large or in electoral districts) are tallied, for which various vote counting systems may be used.
+The voting system then allocates the seats on the basis of the tally.
+Most systems allocate seats based on relative strength (pluralities), majorities, or proportional representation, or a a mixture of these systems.

+Among the proportional systems, the most commonly used are party-list proportional representation (list PR).
+Among majority- or plurality-based systems the common systems include first-past-the-post electoral system (single winner plurality voting) and different methods of majority voting (such as the widely used two-round system).
+Mixed systems combine elements of both proportional and majoritarian/plurality systems, with some (mixed-member proportional) typically producing results closer to the former and others (e.g. parallel voting) sometimes having just as much dis-proportionality as first past the post.

-Many countries have growing electoral reform movements, which advocate systems such as approval voting, single transferable vote, instant runoff voting or a Condorcet method; these methods are also gaining popularity for lesser elections in some countries where more important elections still use more traditional counting methods.
+Many countries have electoral reform movements that advocate for change to other election systems such as proportional representation, approval voting, single transferable vote, instant runoff voting or a Condorcet method.
+These alternative systems also are popular for lesser elections in some countries where more important elections still use more traditional counting methods.

 While openness and accountability are usually considered cornerstones of a democratic system, the act of casting a vote and the content of a voter's ballot are usually an important exception.
 The secret ballot is a relatively modern development, but it is now considered crucial in most free and fair elections, as it limits the effectiveness of intimidation.